 Experiential learning is a fundamental way Columbia Law School trains students to become effective, ethical lawyers.

-Beginning with the Class of 2019, J.D. students need six credits of experiential education to graduate.
+J.D. students need six credits of experiential education to graduate.

 All other externships provide four or five credits.